petersuhm/PHP-Package-Tutorial/README.md

 ```

 The first file we will work on is our `composer.json` file.
 This file holds important information about our package and its (upcoming) dependencies.
-It should look like this:
+It should look something like this:

 ```json
 {